-Trade accounts receivable days sales outstanding ("DSO") was 66 days at September 29, 2017 and September 30, 2016.
+Trade accounts receivable days sales outstanding ("DSO") was 68 days and 66 days at September 28, 2018 and September 29, 2017, respectively.
 Our accounts receivable and DSO are impacted by a number of factors, primarily including the timing of product shipments, collections performance, payment terms, the mix of revenues from different regions and the effects of economic instability.